projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

 Steps for using AGL as the UOS
 ******************************

 #.
-Follow the instructions found in the :ref:`getting-started-apl-nuc` to
+Follow the instructions found in the :ref:`kbl-nuc-sdc` to
    boot "The ACRN Service OS"

 #.
 In SOS, download the release of AGL from https://download.automotivelinux.org/AGL/release/eel/.